ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 ## Section summary

-With this section we finished with the most important parts of the fluent assertion API.
-Few non-syntax related topics left and you are free to go.
-Go to the [Organizing Tests](/tutorial/organizingtests.html) section to see the various different ways you can write your tests!
+With this section, we finished with the most important parts of the fluent assertion API.
+Few non-syntax related topics to read and you are free to go.
+Go to the [Organizing Tests](/tutorial/organizingtests.html) section to see the various ways you can write your tests!